k3d3/crossbeam-arccell/README.md

 ## Benchmarks

 Note that these benchmarks exist without any contention.

+Under contention:
+- Crossbeam-STM's load will always be constant-time.
+- Crossbeam-STM's write will slow down if multiple threads attempt to write at the same time.
 ```
 // Crossbeam-STM
 test cb_stm_load      ... bench:          12 ns/iter (+/- 0)